greenelab/covid19-review/content/95-ismms-himc-appendix.md

 (d.p.e) or 9, 10- and 12-days post-onset (d.p.o).
 Seroconversion was
 first detected at day 7d.p.e in 98.9% of the patients.
 Interestingly they found that viral load declined as antibody levels increased.
-This was in contrast to a previous study^1^, showing that increased antibody titers did not always correlate with RNA clearance (low number of patient sample).
+This was in contrast to a previous study [@doi:10.1101/2020.03.02.20030189], showing that increased antibody titers did not always correlate with RNA clearance (low number of patient sample).

+#### Limitations

-*Limitations*: Current knowledge of the antibody response to SAR-CoV-2 infection and its mechanism is not yet well elucidated.
+Current knowledge of the antibody response to SAR-CoV-2 infection and its mechanism is not yet well elucidated.
 Similar to the RNA test, the absence of antibody titers in the early stage of illness could not exclude the possibility of infection.
 A diagnostic test, which